mvolkmann/blog/src/rust.md

     // Since it is then modified in the closure, it must be mutable. let mut a = String::new();

-    // TODO: Why does inner need to be mut in this example?
-    // I never modify the inner variable which is assigned a closure.
+    // This variable must be `mut` because it captures and mutates
-    // Is it because any closure that modifies a variable in its environment must be mut? let mut inner = | | {
+    // the mutable variable "a" in its environment. let mut inner = | | {
         let b = String::from("test");
         a = b; // Moves ownership from b to a.